Optimal stopping and divestment timing under scenario ambiguity and learning: Introduction

 More specifically, uncertainty related to climate transition scenarios is taken into consideration, e.g., in \cite{dumitrescu2024energy}, where the authors develop a theory of optimal stopping mean field games with common noise and partial information to study the impact of scenario uncertainty on the rate at which conventional generation is replaced by renewable plants in the presence of many interacting agents.
 In \cite{basei2024uncertainty}, a continuous-time real-options model of green technology adoption subject to scenario uncertainty is developed.
 In \cite{flora2023green}, an optimal investment/divestment problem is studied in a discrete time setting where the agent faces a set of possible scenarios with known probabilities, obtains scenario information progressively by observing a signal, and updates posterior scenario probabilities through Bayesian learning.
 One of the applications of the present paper takes inspiration from \cite{flora2023green} and extends it to the setting when even the initial probability of occurrence of every scenario is unknown to the agent, that is, the agent faces both scenario uncertainty and model ambiguity.

 The remainder of the paper is structured as follows.
 In Section \ref{main}, we define the optimization problems and state the main theoretical results.
 In Section \ref{sec:example1} we discuss the first example: the problem of optimally selling a stock with ambiguous drift value.
-Section \ref{sec:example2} is devoted to the second example: optimal closure of a coal-fired power plant under transition scenario ambiguity.
+Section \ref{sec:example2} is devoted to the second example: optimal closure of a coal-fired power plant under model ambiguity on the set of transition scenarios.
 Proofs of the main theoretical results are gathered in the Appendix.